ActiveArchitexture/FDF/readme.md

-# Using the FDF Toolkit for Java
+# FDF: Adobe Acrobat Form Example

-This project demonstrates extracting form fields and values from a PDF form.
+This project demonstrates using the FDF Toolkit for Java to extract form fields and values from a PDF form.

 It assumes the PDF has been created using Adobe tools to create a PDF form.
 See: